The Founder Tax: The cost of founder-dependent revenue

 The cost of building revenue around the founder

-Forecasting A number leadership can’t use to hire, staff, or plan cash with confidence
+Forecasting A forecast leadership can’t use to hire, staff delivery, or make financial decisions

 Sales Important deals move only when the founder joins the call, pushes follow-up, rewrites the proposal, or tightens scope